Wither (film)

 Wither (Swedish: Vittra) is a Swedish 2012 horror film directed by Sonny Laguna and Tommy Wiklund, who wrote and produced the film along with David Liljeblad.
-It is based on the 1981 horror film The Evil Dead by Sam Raimi.
+It is heavily inspired by the 1981 horror film The Evil Dead by Sam Raimi.
 The plot follows a group of young Swedes who travel to an abandoned cabin over the weekend.
 The cabin turns out to be the home of a Vittra, and the friends have to fight for their lives, aided by the hunter Gunnar (Johannes Brost).

 The film was marketed as the first Swedish zombie film shown in cinemas and was incorrectly stated by several Swedish newspapers as being the first Swedish zombie film.
 The first Swedish zombie film is Terror i Rock 'n' Roll Önsjön from 2001.

 Vittra

 The creature that was portrayed in the film is a Vittra, a creature from the Swedish folklore that is believed to live underground.
 The belief in Vittror (plural form) predates the introduction of Christianity in Scandinavia.
 The word "Vittra" (which also is the Swedish word for "wither" hence the English title) is derived from the Norse word "Vættr", which is also used as an umbrella term for creatures similar to the Vittra.
 A Vittra is essentially a nature spirit and one of the animistic elements of the Norse religion.
 Vättern is believed by some to possibly be named after the Vættr, which would mean the original name meant something along the lines of "lake of the Vættr".